-Some SMSF expenses are tax deductible and some are not.
-It depends on whether the expenses relate to the fund gaining taxable income or not.
+Some SMSF expenses are tax deductible while others are not.
+To be tax deductible, the expenses must relate to your fund earning taxable (assessable) income.

-Expenses are tax-deductible if they relate to the fund gaining taxable (i.e. assessible) income.
-Superannuation funds (including SMSFs) are taxed on member contributions and their investment earnings.
+All superannuation funds (including SMSFs) are taxed on member contributions and their investment earnings.
 These contributions and earnings are taxed at the concessional super rate of 15% in Australia, up to certain contributions limits.
 Higher income earners pay an additional 15% tax on contributions if their combined income and super contributions are above a certain threshold, currently $250,000.

-SMSF expenses are not tax deductible if they are capital expenses, such as the cost or purchasing fund assets.
+SMSF expenses are not tax deductible if they are capital expenses, such as the cost of purchasing fund assets.

-Does it matter whether the SMSF members are in the accumulation or retirement phases?
+Does it matter whether SMSF members are in accumulation or retirement phase?

 Yes.
-SMSF expenses are not tax-deductible if they relate to the gaining of any non-taxable (i.e. non-assessable) income.
-Non-taxable SMSF income includes earnings form assets held to support member retirement phase income streams.
+SMSF expenses are not tax deductible if they relate to non-taxable (non-assessable) income.
+Non-taxable SMSF income includes earnings from assets supporting members’ super pensions.

-If an SMSF has members that are in both the accumulation and retirement phases, its expenses must be split appropriately between its taxable and non-taxable income.
-This can be a complex calculation, so SMSFs in this situation should hire the services of an actuary to determine their non-taxable income.
-Only the expense amount that is apportioned to taxable income is tax-deductible.
+If your SMSF has members in both the accumulation and retirement phases, its expenses must be split proportionally between its taxable and non-taxable income.
+This can be a complex calculation, so SMSFs in this situation should consider hiring the services of an actuary to determine their non-taxable income.
+Only the expense amount apportioned to taxable income is tax deductible.

 What SMSF expenses are tax deductible?

-SMSF tax-deductible expenses can be grouped into the following categories:
+SMSF tax-deductible expenses fall into the following categories: